-90024 Access Advisory Committee Support: (\$xx,xxx) CTPS supports the MBTA in meeting ADA requirements by providing ongoing support to the Access Advisory Committee to the MBTA (AACT), a user group representing people with disabilities.
+90024 Access Advisory Committee Support:(\$69,600) CTPS supports the MBTA in meeting ADA requirements by providing ongoing support to the Access Advisory Committee to the MBTA (AACT), a user group representing people with disabilities.
 AACT advises the MBTA on all accessibility matters relating to the use of the MBTA's systemwide fixed-route services and THE RIDE paratransit service by people with disabilities and ensures that users' ideas concerning accessible transportation are heard.

-Americans with Disabilities Act (ADA) is that government agency material that is distributed to the public be made available in accessible formats, in a timely manner, upon request.
-CTPS fulfills this requirement with regard to materials that it produces, providing documents in whatever formats are requested-large print, Braille, audiocassette, or compact disc (CD).
-CTPS also reformats documents produced by MPO members on request and advises members on the subject of providing materials in accessible formats.
+90028 Provision of Materials in Accessible Formats: (\$17,400) One requirement of the 1990 Americans with Disabilities Act (ADA) is that government agency material that is distributed to the public be made available in accessible formats, in a timely manner, upon request.
+CTPS fulfills this requirement.
 Most materials prepared for the MPO are posted on the MPO website in PDF and HTML formats so that they can be read by contemporary screen reader technology.

-CTPS has developed accessibility standards and guidelines for the conduct of MPO-sponsored meetings.
+In addition to providing materials in accessible formats, CTPS has developed accessibility standards and guidelines for the conduct of MPO-sponsored meetings.

-- Staff support for regularly scheduled AACT and related meetings at which attendees advise and comment on projects being planned or implemented systemwide for commuter rail, rapid transit, surface transit, and paratransit. - Distribution of monthly reports on systemwide accessibility, the MBTA RIDE service statistics, and other materials pertinent to AACT meeting agenda items - Preparation and distribution of AACT meeting agendas and minutes, meeting announcements, correspondence, meeting calendars to post in THE RIDE vans, and an updated AACT brochure - Production and distribution of an orientation packet for new AACT members. - Continued maintenance of AACT databases for mailings, meeting attendance, and membership standing; and maintenance of AACT archives, supplies, and accessibleformatting equipment - Production of MPO and Regional Transportation Advisory Council materials in accessible formats, as requested
+- Staff support for regularly scheduled AACT and related meetings at which attendees advise and comment on projects being planned or implemented systemwide for commuter rail, rapid transit, surface transit, and paratransit. - Distribution of monthly reports on systemwide accessibility, the MBTA RIDE service statistics, and other materials pertinent to AACT meeting agenda items - Preparation and distribution of AACT meeting agendas and minutes, meeting announcements, correspondence, meeting calendars to post in THE RIDE vans, and an updated AACT brochure - Production and distribution of an orientation packet for new AACT members. - Continued maintenance of AACT databases for mailings, meeting attendance, and membership standing; and maintenance of AACT archives, supplies, and accessibleformatting equipment - Production of MPO and Regional Transportation Advisory Council materials in accessible formats, as requested - Presentations at MPO open houses and other venues on accessibility awareness.

-DISABILITY ACCESS SUPPORT (CONT.)
+DISABILITY ACCESS SUPPORT [CONT.]